 To import new assay data:

-- Hover over Assays and select the assay design you wish to import into.
+- From the main menu, under Assays, click the name of the assay design you wish to import into.

-- On the Data Import page fill out the form:
+- On the next page fill out the form:

 - Batch Details: (Optional) If the assay design includes batch fields, you will be prompted to enter values for them here.